-Senator Byrd.
+Senator BYRD.
 Do either of you foresee double-digit inflation for the United States during 1977 or 1978?
-I agree about 1976, but I am
+I agree about 1976, but I am looking ahead to 1977 or 1978.
+How would you assess it?

-Mr. Robinson.
+Mr. ROBINSON.
 Well, this year we are dedicated to policies that are aimed at maintaining consumer price rises in the range of 8 to 7 percent.
 I think it would be very easy for us to go into double-digit inflation in 1977, 1978, if we do not follow responsible fiscal and monetary policies here in this country.
 I believe that we are seeing today the highest rate of inflation certainly in recent years that we have experienced in a recession, and in 1977 and 1978, we anticipate that the world will be recovering from the most serious recession since the thirties.
 It is a global recession in this case.